hechoendrupal/drupal-console-book/en/commands/user-delete.md

 # user:delete
-Delete users for the application
+Delete users from the application

 **Usage:**
 ```